tholok97/imt3005-project-cicd/README.md

 * (very) good video about Beaker-rspec: <https://www.youtube.com/watch?v=jEJmUQOlaDg>
 * article about functional testing with Vagrant, OpenStack and Beaker: <http://my1.fr/blog/puppet-module-functional-testing-with-vagrant-openstack-and-beaker/>
   * The bootscript in the above article points to a file that looks like this: <https://github.com/openstack/puppet-keystone/blob/master/spec/acceptance/nodesets/nodepool-xenial.yml>.
 It defines a Beaker node with no hyporvisor, and seems to make beaker use the host machine as it's testing machine (Might do testing like this).
+* OpenStack article from 2015 talking about their transition to testing their Puppet modules with Beaker: <http://specs.openstack.org/openstack-infra/infra-specs/specs/puppet-module-functional-testing.html>